-If you only like Eddie Murphy when he’s talking to animals or when he’s playing a wacky scientist, then it’s best you stick to watching The Nutty Professor and Dr. Dolittle, as he takes on a very subdued role in drama film, Mr. Church.
+If you only like Eddie Murphy when he’s talking to animals or when he’s playing a wacky scientist, then it’s best you stick to watching The Nutty Professor and Dr Dolittle, as he takes on a very subdued role in drama film, Mr. Church.
 Murphy shines as Henry Joseph Church, a talented cook who comes to live with a young girl, Charlie (Britt Robertson) and her mother, Marie (Natascha McElhone).
 A close family bond is created that spans fifteen years.

 In the film, Mr. Church becomes a surrogate father to Charlie when Marie retains his services as their personal chef.
 He simply appears in the kitchen one morning, literally out of nowhere.
 This is a great performance from Murphy, but the character isn’t realistic.
 Not only is he an amazing cook, he’s musically gifted and is an excellent painter.
-Now, don’t get me wrong, I’m not saying people can’t have multiple talents, but it’s very unlikely that someone would be flawless in cooking, painting AND playing the piano.
+Now, don’t get me wrong, I’m not saying people can’t have multiple talents, but it’s very unlikely that someone would be flawless in cooking, painting and playing the piano.
 Also, on top of that, he has no backstory and we know nothing about his life outside his work as a personal chef.

 The man is perpetually compassionate and asks for nothing in return.
 Can anyone really be that nice?
 But hey, I’m not complaining too much, because Mr. Church is definitely one of the most pleasant characters I’ve seen in a long time; he’s the type of guy who never lets you down.
-His warmth and care is only shattered when Charlie asks about his private life.
+His warmth and care are only shattered when Charlie asks about his private life.
 He refuses to tell her anything about where he lives, what he does in his spare time, or anything remotely personal.